 - All Crew Members submit a self-nomination form stating their interest in being considered for promotion.
 Those who have demonstrated good working knowledge and adherence to our policies and procedures are scheduled for this training.

-Crew Member is promoted to Crew Leader and as such is eligible to operate a fully equipped company truck and take on the responsibility for setting up safe and compliant work zones.
+Crew Members are promoted to Crew Leaders and become eligible to operate a fully equipped company truck and take on the responsibility to set up safe and compliant work zones.

 Lane Closure and Complex Setups